CSAV: Company overview

 Starting in May 2011, CSAV also embarked on a deep restructuring.

 The turnaround strategy had 4 pillars: Refocusing the business on Latin America; enlarging the own fleet; expanding alliances; and cutting cost throughout the organization.

-The company intends to remain operative in the Roll-on/roll-off sector until April 2020, with 5 services from and to South America.
-After this date, its services shall be discontinued, mainly focusing on the Container business.
+The company remained operative in the Roll-on/roll-off sector until April 2020, with 5 services from and to South America.
+After this date, its services were discontinued, mainly focusing on the Container business.

 While market conditions remained unchanged, the restructuring reduced CSAV's net loss by 46% to US$169 million in the year 2013.
 In 2012, the company had lost US$313.6 million.

 Quiñenco pointed out already in 2011 that a next step after operational turnaround would be merging CSAV with a partner.

 History

-CSAV, one of the oldest shipping companies in the World, was founded in 1872 by the merger of Compañía Chilena de Vapores and Compañía Nacional de Vapores.
+CSAV, one of the oldest shipping companies in the world, was founded in 1872 by the merger of Compañía Chilena de Vapores and Compañía Nacional de Vapores.
 The company's business initially consisted exclusively of coastal shipping services but these were rapidly extended along the whole west coast of South America to the Panama Canal before this was opened to regular traffic.

 In August 1914 the First World War broke out, removing CSAV's major competitor, the British-owned Pacific Steam Navigation Company, whose ships were needed for more urgent war traffic elsewhere.
 In the same month the Panama Canal was opened, giving CSAV direct access to the eastern USA.
 For the duration of the war CSAV flourished, and after the war it prioritised its new service between Valparaíso and New York.
 Foreign shipyards had a backlog of orders to replace tonnage destroyed in the war, so in January 1920 CSAV bought an existing ship from Toyo Kisen Kaisha and renamed her Renaico.

 However, Renaico was 22 years old and lost money on the New York route, so CSAV laid her up and in April 1920 ordered a pair of new steam turbine passenger and cargo liners for the route from Scotts Shipbuilding and Engineering Company of Greenock in Scotland.
 CSAV intended to order a third sister ship in early 1921, but by then demand, and hence freight rates, had fallen.
 CSAV suffered an additional loss because delivery of the first two ships was delayed by the continuing backlog of orders.
 For this combination of reasons the company did not order the intended third ship.

 Scotts launched the first ship, Aconcagua, on 11 February 1922 and completed her in August.
 Her sister ship Teno was launched on 5 September 1922, completed in December and reached Chile in January 1923.
 However, the Panama Canal equally gave shipping companies from the eastern USA access to the west coast of Latin America, so now CSAV faced new competition from Grace Line.
 CSAV reported losses in 1922 and 1923, but from 1922 the Chilean government introduced protection measures for Chilean companies operating shipping services along the country's 2300 nmi-long coast, and in 1923 global shipping rates stabilised.